toastygm/hm-ensemble/README.md

-# hm-ensemble
-Cast of NPCs for HarnMaster on Foundry VTT
+# Ensemble of NPCs for HarnMaster on Foundry VTT

 This Foundry VTT module contains several compendium packs containing NPCs for you to use in your games.
 The concept was to create a large set of pre-generated characters that can easily be pulled into your game as needed, of various occupations and abilities.